Kayn-Pleiades/burger-logger/README.md

 ### Commit 16: Pull in password
 pass was not being pulled in, so I just put it in.
 I made up this password for only mysql and will be changing it after the course ends, so it should be fine.

+### Commit 17: Port Change
+Google tells me it's likely that I still have my port as local host.
+I have now changed this.